LauYeeYu/Train-Ticket-System/docs/docs_tile_storage.md

 class TileStorage {
 public:
     using Ptr = long;

-    struct Node {
-        T    value;
-        long timeStamp;
-        Ptr  previous = -1;
-    }

     /**
      * Binding the class with a certain file.
 If the file is not empty, the
      * position of deleted nodes should be read from the very beginning of
      * the file.
      */
     TileStorage(const char* fileName);

-    /**
-     * Binding the class with a certain file.
-If the file is not empty, the
-     * position of deleted nodes should be read from the very beginning of
-     * the file.
-     */
-    TileStorage(const std::string& fileName);

     /**
      * Set the data at very beginning to be deletedNodes_;